-Christopher Micek, PhD Student
+Christopher Micek, PhD

 When I'm not doing research, you can find me cooking up some new recipes, checking out local restaurants and breweries, playing board games with friends, or curling up with a good book.